Jack12xl/academic-kickstart/content/authors/stream/_index.md

  Sometimes, I would live stream my playing games on Bilibili.
 Feel free to subscribe at my [living site](https://live.bilibili.com/22584735?visit_id=8qrvtfumaoow)😲 and spam your gift🤖.

- My streaming starting time could be from 20:00 pm to 2:00 am (GMT+8).
+ My streaming starting time could vary from 20:00 pm to 2:00 am (GMT+8).
 Each live could last 1\~2 hour.

  Note: I would stay completely silent🤐 because the microphone broke once time.
 So please enjoy the game🤔.